tobe2098/stock-tracker/README.md

 - Delete button for stocks (deletes from memory and from database) DONE
 - Improve X axis manipulation.
 Maybe a time scroller?
 Done

 - Fetching notification only during fetching, not require click.
-Doing (also notification when deleted, only appear in  the bottom right)
+Doing (also notification when deleted, only appear in  the bottom right) DONE
 - Rate limit calculations, tracking and message to avoid, but override.
 Doing Partially done, only thing left is what we do with exceeded rate limits.
+Nothing for now, DONEP
 - Separate thread for fetching each (reason for queues apart from rate limits) and processing.
 DONE
 - Waiting timer for historical request in bottom left, while the other progress bars are in the right?
 If possible NO
 - When writing another historical request to queue and it is stuck in the queue, check if time is gone, if not emit.
 If time is gone, ignore.
 DONE
-- Store API keys in settings, dialogue box window to add them when not found at first.
+- Store API keys in settings, dialogue box window (settings) to add them when not found at first.
+Move the key code to mainwindow, and to the datafetcher we just give the keys directly.
+- When clock counter is 0, it should show how many requests we have left.

+- Heatmap
+- Settings functional for api keys for now.
+- Semi Frequent storage of settings.
 - Load json from API query for history (try to make it a rich query, intra and interday) DONE
 - Review annotations for what can be done (findstock and update without deleting, sorted stocks)
 - Graph button for